Th876/Th876.github.io/README.md

  </ul>

 <h3>Planning Process</h3>
 <p>Google docs was used to make note of the game's logic, objects, and features.
-Then, prototypes of the game's pages were designed via Figma.
-The game's colors were sourced on Coolors; and since some design ideas were purely imaginative,i.e they could not be sourced online, I utilized Adobe PhotoShop and Premiere Pro to bring my vision to fruition.</p>
+Then, prototypes of the game's web pages were designed via Figma.
+The game's colors were sourced on Coolors; and since some design ideas were purely imaginative, i.e., they could not be sourced online.
+I, therefore, utilized Adobe PhotoShop and Premiere Pro to bring my vision to fruition.</p>

 <h3>Wireframe</h3>
 <img src="/Wireframe-ReadMe.png">